 Fast forward a couple of years to our second online conference.
 The topics and the speakers were wonderful.
 We had a great turnout.
 The interaction by attendees — both at break times and during Q&A sessions — was wonderful.
-We had few issues with technology and discovered that one member of our team has a spectacular gift for making playlists.
+We had a few issues with technology and discovered that one member of our team has a spectacular gift for making playlists.
 The blend of genres, styles, and decades gave us breaks that were energizing, relaxing, or both.

 Board members attended and participated.
 Once it became clear that all of the conference things were ‘handled’ (extremely well) we were able to attend sessions and focus on how we care for ourselves.
 We thought about larger systems and the ways we work together (and sometimes don’t) to develop a robust and healthy organization.
 What part of this work is nurturing and fulfills us?
 What is there that kicks off old, unhealthy habits?

-I became aware of one: there’s a part of my work and time-management styles that leans toward doing “one more thing” before I stop.
+I became aware of one: there’s a part of my work and time-management style that leans toward doing “one more thing” before I stop.
 It might be years of providing emergency services and knowing there was likely a big, hairy situation lurking nearby and that it was going to demand a fast pivot.
 Or maybe it comes from a learning style that’s wide before it gets deep: it’s not always easy to get my focus back once I let it go.

 Meeting the Exception That Proves the Rule